gregv12/fluxtion/quick-start.md

 #### Step 1

 User writes classes representing incoming events and nodes containing business logic, annotations mark callback methods in the nodes.
-These classes will be used in your final application. [show me](untitled.md#step-1-1)
+These classes will be used in your final application. [show me](quick-start.md#step-1-1)

 #### Step 2

-Write a [SEPConfig](https://github.com/v12technology/fluxtion/blob/master/builder/src/main/java/com/fluxtion/api/node/SEPConfig.java) that binds instances of nodes together into an object graph, this class will be used by Fluxtion generator at compile time. [show me](untitled.md#step-2-1)
+Write a [SEPConfig](https://github.com/v12technology/fluxtion/blob/master/builder/src/main/java/com/fluxtion/builder/node/SEPConfig.java) that binds instances of nodes together into an object graph, this class will be used by Fluxtion generator at compile time. [show me](quick-start.md#step-2-1)

 #### Step 3

-In your pom use the fluxtion maven plugin, specifying SEPConfig class, output package and class name.
-The plugin will invoke the fluxtion generator as part of the build, generating a SEP. [show me](untitled.md#step-3-1)
+In your pom use the Fluxtion maven plugin, specifying SEPConfig class, output package and class name.
+The plugin will invoke the fluxtion generator as part of the build, generating a SEP. [show me](quick-start.md#step-3-1)

 #### Step 4

-Use the generated SEP in your code/tests by sending Event's to the `onEvent(Event e)` interface method of the SEP. [show me](untitled.md#step-4-1)
+Use the generated SEP in your code/tests by sending Event's to the `onEvent(Event e)` interface method of the SEP. [show me](quick-start.md#step-4-1)

 ## Detailed instructions